-The word arthritis is derived from the Greek ‘arthron’, a joint, and ‘itis’, an inflammation.
+The word arthritis is derived from the Greek ‘arthron’ meaning joint, and ‘itis’ meaning inflammation.
 It therefore simply means inflammation of a joint.

-Arthritis is not a new disease; it has been identified in the skeletal remnants of our Neolithic ancestors.
-It affects virtually all other mammals.
+Arthritis is not a new disease - it has been identified in the skeletal remains of our Neolithic ancestors and it affects virtually all mammals.

 Osteoarthritis is poorly understood and it embraces a diverse group of conditions.

-Primary osteoarthritis occurs in genetically susceptible middle–aged or elderly patients, who often have a family history of arthritis.
-Frequently several joints are involved.
+Primary osteoarthritis occurs in genetically susceptible middle–aged or elderly people who often have a family history of arthritis.
+Frequently, several joints are involved.
 The condition is not relentlessly progressive.

 Secondary osteoarthritis occurs when the cartilage, the underlying bone or the geometry of the joint is damaged.
 The increased stress tends to be localised to one particular area and usually only a part of the cartilage is worn away.